vasiliy-grinko/aws-secret-injector/README.md

  aws-creds-injector
-## What is aws-creds-injector?
+## What is aws-secret-injector?
-A programm that retrievs secrets from AWS SecretManager and puts them in Kubernetes as a secret resource or in Hashicorp Vault.
+A programm that retrievs secrets from AWS SecretManager and puts them in Kubernetes as a secret resource.
+Alternatively it can put a secret in Hashicorp Vault instead of secret in Kuvernetes.

 ---